martinjackson/simple-widgets/docs/SearchSortTable.md

 There is # between the header and value and nothing between the control breaks.

+4.  ***cellBorder*** = this will set the border around the table cell.
+The possible values are:
+  - none = no cell border at all
+  - full = both a row and column border.
+The cell is enclosed in a border.
+This is the default.
+  - row = there is a border between rows only.
+  - col = there is a border between columns only.

-4.  ***checkedFunction*** = is a function that determines the behavior of the checkbox in the header.
+5.  ***checkedFunction*** = is a function that determines the behavior of the checkbox in the header.
 The checkbox is placed in the header by using checked: true as an entry in the table for a column.
 See the table section above.
 The format of the function is as follows:
 ```javascript
 const processAllChecks = (data) => {
   ...
 }
 ```

-5.  ***choice*** = this indicates whether there will be choice boxes or input boxes for the filter input.
+6.  ***choice*** = this indicates whether there will be choice boxes or input boxes for the filter input.
 If choice prop appears, then the box to place the filter information will contain a choice box with all the possible data for that column.
 Select or type the value and press the filter button.
 If there is no choice prop, the filter information will be entered into an input text box.
 With this prop you can use the filterdaterange option with the table prop to get a list of ranges in the ChoiceText box for the filter.
 For more information see table prop.

-6.  ***controlBreak*** = is an array that allows to set up hidden columns and control breaks before the table is displayed.
+7.  ***controlBreak*** = is an array that allows to set up hidden columns and control breaks before the table is displayed.
 The control break array should have the same number of elements as the table array.
 Each element is an object that contains a hidden, control break, and sort order fields, along with totaling fields.
 For example,
 ```javascript
   let controlBreak = [
     { hidden: false, ctrlBreak: 0 },